 Successful firms don’t just hire lawyers, and they don’t just hire normal secretaries.
 Successful firms hire paralegals.

-In the past, many voice recognition systems have been clunky and inaccurate, often resulting in more time spent correcting the system’s mistakes than it would have taken to simply write it out manually.
+In the past, many speech recognition solutions have been clunky and inaccurate.
+Moreover, often resulting in more time spent correcting the system’s mistakes than it would have taken to simply write it out manually.

-Voice recognition technology has come a long way in recent years, and good quality software designed for legal use, such as found at Dragon Legal, is a perfect addition to most firms.
+However, this technology has come a long way in recent years.
+Dragon Legal is another option and is a perfect addition to smaller law firms.
 The software makes creating reports and preparing documents much simpler and faster than typing.

 More importantly, it frees up your hands for other tasks.
-Quality voice recognition software allows you to push your multitasking skills to the limit without sacrificing quality.
+Quality speech recognition software allows you to push your multitasking skills to the limit without sacrificing quality.

 Alternative fee arrangements have become an often discussed aspect of business in the legal world.

-It’s no secret that legal services tend to be expensive, and the high costs and not-always transparent pricing can make many clients wary or unwilling to hire services until it is absolutely necessary.
+It’s no secret that legal services tend to be expensive.
+The high costs and not-always transparent pricing can make many unwilling to hire services until it is absolutely necessary.

-Allowing a client to discuss alternatives to the standard billing, or an alternative price to better match their needs, may open up many prospective clients with small and easy cases that can represent the bread and butter income to many firms.
+Offering alternatives to the standard billing, or an alternative fee structure to better match needs may open up smaller opportunities.
+The small and easy cases can represent the bread and butter income to many firms.

-The media may paint lawyers as wealthy and profiteering individuals who rake in the bucks on a regular basis, but those in real practice, especially at a smaller firm, know that actually getting paid is much harder than Hollywood makes it appear.
+The media may paint lawyers as wealthy and profiteering individuals who rake in the bucks on a regular basis.
+But those in real practice, especially at a smaller firms, know that actually getting paid is much harder than Hollywood makes it appear.

-Many lawyers generally do care about their clients’ welfare and don’t want to grind them into the ground with bill after bill when they are going through what may be a very difficult time in life.
+Many lawyers generally do care about their clients welfare and don’t want to grind them into the ground with bill after bill.
+Especially, when they are going through what may be a very difficult time in life.